Collections

 Office of Affirmative Action Records, 1970-2005

-2 Cubic Feet (2 cartons) Collection ID: UA038
+2 cubic feet (2 cartons) Collection ID: UA038

 The Office serves to promote representative participation of all members of the community, and to prevent discrimination in any university practices or activities.
 The Officer reports directly to the Chancellor (previously to the Executive Dean).
 Records include correspondence, reports, policies, and other materials.